Tennis-Nadal destroys Thompson to reach French Open second round

 The Spaniard, who had never arrived in Paris as unprepared as this year after a rib injury and a chronic foot problem hampered the build-up to his beloved Grand Slam tournament, was never bothered on a chilly court Philippe Chatrier.

 "It's incredible for me to play here again on Chatrier.
 I'm happy with this win.
-First round is always special," said Nadal.
+First round is always special," said Nadal, who now has 106 wins at Roland Garros - more than any other male player at a single Grand Slam.

+"It is a good start, of course, straight sets.
+That's it.
+I mean, I played good for a while.
+Then things that I could do better and I need to do better.
+But it is a positive start, and that gives me a chance to have one more day on practice tomorrow and then another chance the day after tomorrow."

 The 35-year-old, who has a record 21 men's Grand Slam titles to his name, played down the chances of adding to his tally but his display was reminiscent of those of previous years.